UCL School of Management

 1. Critically evaluate and seek out new information to assist problem-solving capacity and making well-reasoned decisions.

-2. Leverage a range a range of research methods for investigating international organisational challenges, to assist in developing adaptive and culturally -sensitive organisational solutions.
+2. Leverage a range of research methods for investigating international organisational challenges, to assist in developing adaptive and culturally sensitive organisational solutions.

 3. Apply systematic tools to interpret data, identify patterns and draw valid, meaningful conclusions to facilitate sound strategic decision-making by, or on behalf of an organisation.